McSib/e621_downloader/README.md

 E621 has over 1,681,997+ images and videos hosted on its platform, with this overwhelming number, it can be hard to find images you enjoy or artist you like.

 ## Goal
-The goal of this application is to keep up-to-date with your favorite artist and for archival purposes.
+The goal of this application is to keep up-to-date with your favorite artist and to use it for archival purposes.